 Change of Ownership

-Please contact P&Z staff for guidance regarding what permits you will need.
-If you are purchasing an existing business which is permitted in that location, you will usually need to get permits only for planned modifications.
+Please contact P&Z staff for guidance regarding necessary permits.
+If you are purchasing an existing business permitted in that location, you will usually need to get permits only for planned modifications.
 Further, you will need to obtain a new business license.
 If you are purchasing a business that requires a permit from the Health Department or which is operating under a Special Use Permit, you should discuss your plans with P&Z so we can assist you.
 If you are buying a business governed by an SUP, you will need to fill out a

 Change of Ownership Application.
 On this form, you will indicate any changes you may plan to make.